Exhibitions: Francesca Baldarelli: 54 Phillips Way | Tobias Layman: Grinding Away

 In her exhibition, 54 Phillips Way, Francesca Baldarelli salvages and reuses discarded or re-gifted materials.
 As she describes it, she combines the objects “to create curious moments of memory,” for herself and the viewer.
 “As time passes,” Baldarelli explains, “they transform.
 A crack here, a bend there, they slowly become different.”
 Changed, the objects move into the future, to create an open-ended experience for the artist and viewer alike.

-Tobias Layman creates wood and metal sculptures that celebrate motion in his exhibition Grinding Away.
+In this exhibition, Tobias Layman creates wood and metal sculptures that celebrate motion.
 Shaped like gears and other moving parts, Layman presents a sensory experience to the viewer, of sound, sight, texture, as well as an experience of the art works’ imperfection.
 “The gears are not cast from a mold or cut with state-of-the-art technology,” Layman explains, “They are created by hand.
 Over and over.
 The gears do not align perfectly and they do not spin effortlessly.”
 In fact, Layman says, their flaws transform them beyond the realm of machines.
 “The imperfections warrant a sense of mortality.
 Their life span is unknown, and that unpredictability helps augment them and give them life.”

 Tobias Layman is a graduate student in sculpture, with an assistantship teaching Ceramics I and Drawing I. Layman received the BFA, cum laude, in ceramics, from Jacksonville State University in 2014.
-He will present his MA thesis exhibition in February 2017 at the Sella-Granata Art Gallery on UA campus.
 He has exhibited in national and regional exhibitions including 35 Live: CoCA Member’s Show, Center on Contemporary Art, Seattle, WA; DAMNED IX, Detroit, MI; A Different Vision, Plymouth, MA; The Big Dance Exhibit, a juried exhibition in Des Moines, IA; and Abstracts Art Exhibition, Light Space & Time Online Art Gallery, where he received an honorable mention.
 Layman has been a studio assistant for the Department of Art at Jacksonville State University, an assistant instructor at John C. Campbell Folk School in Brasstown, NC, and an instructor and ceramic technician at Earthworks Pottery Studio in Rome, GA.
 He is a recipient of the Thames Endowed Scholarship and the Joseph and Allen Sella Endowed Scholarship at UA.
 His art website is http://talceramics.weebly.com/.

 Francesca Baldarelli is a graduate student in printmaking with an assistantship.
 She currently teaches Introduction to Printmaking and assists in Color Theory.
 She has assisted in Drawing II and Intro to Printmaking.
 Her work combining printmaking and ceramics will be in the group exhibition, Clay Review 3 at the Abernathy Arts Center in Sandy Springs, GA, in January and February, 2017.
 She has exhibited her work in the Chautauqua Institution Student Exhibition at the Fowler Kellogg Gallery, Chautauqua, NY.
 Her Graduating BFA Show was held at the John J. McDonough Museum, Youngstown, OH and she has been included in several group exhibitions at Bliss Hall Gallery at Youngstown State University.
 Baldarelli received the BFA, cum laude, in painting and printmaking from Youngstown State University in 2012.
 She attended the Chautauqua Institution School of Art in Chautauqua, NY, in 2014 and the Scuola Internazionale di Grafica in Venice in 2010.
 She received a UA College of Arts and Sciences Graduate Council Fellowship in 2015, the CISA Visual Arts at Chautauqua Institute Scholarship in 2014.
 At YSU, Baldarelli received a four-year American Legion Auxiliary Scholarship, a Study Abroad Grant, Venice, Italy, in 2010 and the Student Art Association Painting Award in 2009.
 Her art website is http://fmbaldarelli9.wixsite.com/portfolio.

 A thesis exhibition is one of the requirements for the successful completion of the Master of Arts program in the UA Department of Art and Art History.
-For more information about our graduate programs, visit this page: http://art.ua.edu/academics/undergraduate-programs/.
+For more information about our graduate programs, go here.

 GALLERY VISITOR PARKING ON UA CAMPUS